LavirtheWhiolet/redgerra-search-phrase/README.md

 How to use
 ----------

-### Web-application ###
+### Redgerra::SearchPhraseWebApp ###

+It is a [Rack](http://rack.github.io/)-compliant web-application for searching for the phrase in Internet.

-The easiest way to start the web-application is to give the following command:
+The easiest way to start it is to give the following command:

     rackup -p PORT config.ru

 Here `PORT` is the [port](https://en.wikipedia.org/wiki/Port_%28computer_networking%29) the web-server will run on; `config.ru` is "config.ru" from this directory.
 After that you open http://localhost:PORT/ in your Internet browser.

 ### `search-phrase-in-files` ###

-To search for the phrase in files you give the following command:
+It is a command-line utility for searching for the phrase in local files.

+You run it with the following command:

     search-phrase-in-files SLOCH_OPTION dir_or_file1 dir_or_file2 ...

 Here `SLOCH_OPTION` is one of the following:

-- `-s sloch` - specify sloch directly in the command;
+- `-s sloch` - use specified sloch;
 - `-f sloch_file` - read sloch from `sloch_file`.

-`dir_or_file[n]` is a directory or a file which to search the phrase in.
+`dir_or_file[n]` are files or directories which to search the phrase in.